livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 This specification applies strictly to backend application lifecycle management and application identity resolution.
 It defines no frontend behavior, no schemas, no access control rules, no network behavior, and no application domain logic.

-This manager directly enforces the application identifier, namespace, OperationContext, and identity requirements defined in `01-protocol/00-protocol-overview.md`, `01-protocol/01-identifiers-and-namespaces.md`, `01-protocol/02-object-model.md`, `01-protocol/03-serialization-and-envelopes.md`, and `01-protocol/05-keys-and-identity.md`.
+This specification consumes the protocol contracts defined in:
+* `01-protocol/00-protocol-overview.md`
+* `01-protocol/01-identifiers-and-namespaces.md`
+* `01-protocol/02-object-model.md`
+* `01-protocol/03-serialization-and-envelopes.md`
+* `01-protocol/05-keys-and-identity.md`
+* `01-protocol/06-access-control-model.md`

+Those files remain normative for all behaviors described here.

 ## 2. Responsibilities and boundaries

 This specification is responsible for the following:

-* Maintaining the authoritative registry of locally installed applications.
+* Maintaining the authoritative registry of locally installed applications, providing the declaration-before-use guarantees required by `01-protocol/01-identifiers-and-namespaces.md`.
-* Assigning stable, monotonic numeric app_id values.
+* Assigning stable, monotonic numeric `app_id` values exactly as mandated by `01-protocol/01-identifiers-and-namespaces.md`.
-* Binding application slugs to application identities.
+* Binding application slugs to application identities in the graph so that identity guarantees in `01-protocol/05-keys-and-identity.md` remain enforceable.
-* Initializing per application storage structures.
+* Initializing per application storage structures without violating the per-app isolation constraints in `01-protocol/02-object-model.md`.
-* Ensuring application identity presence and consistency in the system graph.
+* Ensuring application identity presence and consistency in the system graph according to the identity and key rules in `01-protocol/05-keys-and-identity.md`.
-* Loading, wiring, and isolating backend extension services.
+* Loading, wiring, and isolating backend extension services without letting them bypass the authorization posture defined in `01-protocol/06-access-control-model.md`.
-* Providing application metadata and resolution services to other backend components.
+* Providing application metadata and resolution services to other backend components so the `app_id` semantics required by `01-protocol/03-serialization-and-envelopes.md` and the OperationContext construction rules in `01-protocol/00-protocol-overview.md` stay deterministic.
-* Enforcing strict application isolation at the manager wiring level.
+* Enforcing strict application isolation at the manager wiring level, restating the namespace isolation guarantees in `01-protocol/01-identifiers-and-namespaces.md` and `01-protocol/02-object-model.md`.
-* Declaring application identifiers before they may appear in schemas, OperationContext instances, or graph envelopes.
+* Declaring application identifiers before they may appear in schemas, OperationContext instances, or graph envelopes, satisfying `01-protocol/01-identifiers-and-namespaces.md`, `01-protocol/00-protocol-overview.md`, and `01-protocol/03-serialization-and-envelopes.md`.
-* Ensuring application lifecycle ordering relative to other managers during startup and shutdown.
+* Ensuring application lifecycle ordering relative to other managers during startup and shutdown so OperationContext binding and request handling stay consistent with `01-protocol/00-protocol-overview.md`.

 This specification does not cover the following:

-* Schema definition, compilation, or validation.
+* Schema definition, compilation, or validation, which remain the responsibility of Schema Manager and the object and schema semantics referenced by `01-protocol/02-object-model.md`.
-* Access control evaluation or policy definition.
+* Access control evaluation or policy definition, which are governed by `01-protocol/06-access-control-model.md`.
 * Graph mutation logic.
 * HTTP or WebSocket routing logic.
 * Network transport or peer interaction.
-* Cryptographic operations beyond delegation to Key Manager.
+* Cryptographic operations beyond delegation to Key Manager, which remain governed by `01-protocol/04-cryptography.md` and `01-protocol/05-keys-and-identity.md`.
 * Frontend application lifecycle, UI, or user workflows.
 * Application business logic or domain semantics.